giotre/MOFs/README.md

 In particular:
 * Folder ```Models training + SHAP``` contains four ```.ipnyb``` files (one for each of the target properties of interest) to train a Random Forest based pipeline with hyperparameter tuning in 5-fold cross validation + SHAP analysis for detecting important features;
 * Folder ```Sequental learning``` contains the code for running the SL (three ```.m``` files for Kriging, one ```.ipnyb``` file for Random-Forest- and COMBO-based methodologies);
-* Folder ```Variable importances``` contains the complete ranking of the features, used to train the RF-regression models, provided by the SHAP analysis;
+* Folder ```Variable importances``` contains the complete ranking of the features, used to train the RF-regression models, provided by the SHAP analysis (for their meaning, please refer to "Machine learning with force-field inspired descriptors for materials: fast screening and mapping energy landscape", doi: 10.1103/physrevmaterials.2.083801)
 * File ```2D Map & Database optimum.ipynb``` contains the Database optimum in terms of the specific energy, its thermodynamic ideal cycle (Fig. 7 of the paper), and the comparative 2D Map (Fig. 6 of the paper).

 ## Datasets creation